lukasmalkmus/cwa-qr/README.md

 can use to check into events.

-It is an implementation of the Protocol used to generate event and location QR codes for the Corona Warn App as described in Coronatheir [documentation][1].
+It is an implementation of the Protocol used to generate event and location QR codes for the Corona Warn App as described in their [documentation][1].

 This is not an official implementation!
 Use it at your own risk!